×

 Debt consolidation loans aren’t inherently bad, but they’re not the best option for everyone.
 Before deciding, ask yourself these questions:

-Calculate the total interest and fees to see if consolidation actually saves you money. -
+Calculate the total interest and fees to see if the consolidation loan actually saves you money.

 A lower payment is tempting, but make sure you can handle the long-term commitment.